weird-science-avc/lisa/README.md

 rosrun lisa navigator
 ```

-The navigator is responsible for listening to goals and poses and sending Twist instructions for the robot to achieve the goals.
+The navigator is responsible for listening to goals and poses and
+sending command instructions for steering and velocity.

 #### Subscribes
 * `/lisa/pose` - The robots current pose.
 * `/lisa/goal` - The robots current goal.

 #### Publishes
+* `/lisa/cmd_steering` - The target steering from [-1.0,1.0]; this is
+  unitless and is meant to represent steer all left (1.0) and all right
+  (-1.0) and continously in between.
-* `/lisa/twist` - The target linear and agular velocities for the robot.
+* `/lisa/cmd_velocity` - The target velocity in m/s.

 #### Services
 * `/navigator/start` - Starts navigation of the robot according to the goal topic.